gchq/Palisade-services/services-manager/src/main/resources/doc/README-TEMPLATE.md

    * Just a single command - `java -jar -Dspring.profiles.active=static executable.jar --manager.mode=run`
    * No eureka dashboard here, but take a look at the /actuator endpoints for some metadata
    * By default, palisade-service will be at `localhost:8084` and data-service will be at `localhost:8082`
- * Begin using Palisade (see [palisade-examples](https://github.com/gchq/Palisade-examples))
+ * Pre-populated Palisade example (see [palisade-examples](https://github.com/gchq/Palisade-examples))
    * For even more automation, the start-services (above) -> configure-services (example) -> run-example (example) steps can be performed in one go
      * First start the discovery-service as above - `java -jar -Dspring.profiles.active=discovery executable.jar --manager.mode=run`
-     * To have the whole process automated, run using the example profile - `java -jar -Dspring.profiles.active=example executable.jar --manager.mode=run`
+     * Start up services with pre-populated example data and run the rest example, run using the example profile - `java -jar -Dspring.profiles.active=example executable.jar --manager.mode=run`

 **The choice here between `eureka` or `static` profiles will be referred to unilaterally as the `environment` profile - make sure to substitute as appropriate**